Update: PSSM in HorsesBy Kentucky Equine Research Staff · September 29, 2011

-At the 2011 Texas Equine Veterinary Association (TEVA) conference, one of the leading researchers in equine muscle problems, Stephanie Valberg, D.V.M., Ph.D., of the University of Minnesota College of Veterinary Medicine, brought the audience of veterinarians up to date on polysaccharide storage myopathy (PSSM), one cause of tying-up.
+At the 2011 Texas Equine Veterinary Association (TEVA) conference, one of the leading researchers in equine muscle problems, Stephanie Valberg, D.V.M., Ph.D., of the Michigan State University College of Veterinary Medicine, brought the audience of veterinarians up to date on polysaccharide storage myopathy (PSSM), one cause of tying-up.

 What Is Tying-Up?

 The most common signs of tying-up are muscle stiffness and cramping, sweating, and reluctance to move.
 Valberg said about 3% of exercising horses of a variety of breeds are affected.

 When tying-up happens on a regular basis, it is termed recurrent exertional rhabdomyolysis (RER or chronic tying-up).
 RER can be caused by several muscle problems.
 According to Valberg, three genetically identifiable causes of muscle malfunction are exertional rhabdomyolysis type 1, PSSM type 1, and malignant hyperthermia.
 She warned that there might be other unrecognized causes of RER.

 “While some horses sporadically develop exertional muscle damage as a result of nutritional, training, or environmental factors, others develop RER in spite of a sound diet and environment,” noted Valberg.
 “Many of these chronic cases are due to an intrinsic and inherited dysfunction of muscle metabolism or muscle contraction.”